How to easily make caramelized onions for a sweet flavor addition to many dishes. A little time and patience is needed, but the payoff is worth it!

 Some more tips on how to make the best caramelized onions:

-- You want to slice the onions, not chop or dice.
+- You want to slice the onions into slightly larger pieces, not chop or dice them.

 - Don’t slice them too thinly!
 The thinner the onion, the quicker they cook – and burn!
 Since this process takes a bit of time, you don’t want them to overcook.